cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

+---
+layout: post
+title: Unbreaking the changes in Compose 1.7
+---

 # Unbreaking the changes in Compose 1.7

 Compose 1.7 brings a few improvements, most notably performance benefits.
 Updating seems like a no-brainer - but unfortunately it's not always that easy!